 Community organizations came together under the name, Central Virginia Addiction and Recovery Resources, CVARR, in 2018.
 The story of substance use in Central Virginia and across the state, however, spans several decades.
 In 2016, Virginia’s Health Commissioner declared the opioid crisis a public health emergency in Virginia, and Lynchburg hasn’t been spared this burden.
-In response to the challenge substance use posed on Central Virginia, community leaders, stakeholders, and coalitions joined forces to brainstorm a collective response to the burden that was bigger than any one organization could hope to carry alone.
+In response to the challenge substance use posed on Central Virginia, community leaders, stakeholders, and coalitions joined forces to brainstorm a collective response to the burden that was bigger than anyone organization could hope to carry alone.

 The need for a shared community voice and a united support force was great.
 But the resolve of our community was greater.
-It was at this time that the Central Virginia Opioid Epidemic Coalition, OrthoVirginia Opioid Workgroup and Community Coalition to Address Substance Use in Pregnancy came together with one voice to answer the call for substance use prevention, treatment and recovery in Central Virginia.
+It was at this time that the Central Virginia Opioid Epidemic Coalition, OrthoVirginia Opioid Workgroup, and Community Coalition to Address Substance Use in Pregnancy came together with one voice to answer the call for substance use prevention, treatment, and recovery in Central Virginia.
 With passionate support and determined resolve, our community leaders united under the shared mission and vision of Central Virginia Addiction and Recovery Resources.
 The result was a collective community-wide network of resources to prevent addiction, promote recovery, sustain healthy lifestyles and connect people to the services they need.
 Today, we stand together with a resolve stronger than ever to support Central Virginia citizens in their pursuit of a safe and healthier community for all.